jduc/atoutcoeur/README.md

 * Change the image sizes in the Soins page
 * Put apropos at the end (before contact or after)
 * Make the apropos page formating nicer
+* Change color of background in the navbar
+* Change the color of the font when highlight in navbar
+* Size of the background to 2000x1000

 #### v0.9.0 (current)